vrajroham/laravel-bitpay/README.md

 - Create [Test Account](http://test.bitpay.com/)(for devlopement) or [Live Account](http://bitpay.com/) on BitPay.

-- Create [new token for application](https://test.bitpay.com/dashboard/merchant/api-tokens)(test account) or [new token for application](https://bitpay.com/dashboard/merchant/api-tokens) on BitPay and **copy newly generated Pairing Code**.
+- Create [new token for application](https://test.bitpay.com/dashboard/merchant/api-tokens)(test account) or [new token for application](https://bitpay.com/dashboard/merchant/api-tokens) on BitPay and **copy newly generated 7 character Pairing Code**.

 - Create keypairs and pair your client(application) with BitPay server.